 And please Lord, through if all, be at my side.

 It is important to alert the florist that this funeral is for a firefighter.
-They have experience creating tailored floral arrangements for this type of funerals.
+They have experience creating tailored floral arrangements for this type of funeral.
 Some suggestions are a Maltese cross, a helmet, or a broken rung ladder.
 The fire department will usually provide a firetruck caisson to transport the flowers.

 Uniforms for the deceased and former colleagues